JFK’s Funeral: Photos From Arlington Cemetery

 There was Camelot — a media construct, of course, but a rarity in that it actually resonated with so many people, everywhere — and then there was the somber, profoundly uncertain period after Camelot.
 For countless millions in America and around the globe who lived through the near-surreal transition, the days and weeks after JFK’s assassination felt like a chilling, restless pause: a moment so charged with unease that even reflection, or taking stock, seemed impossible.

-Here, on the anniversary of his assassination, LIFE.com offers a gallery of photographs (some never published in LIFE magazine) from the deeply fraught funeral held mere days after John F. Kennedy was killed.
+Here, LIFE.com offers a gallery of photographs (some never published in LIFE magazine) from the funeral held mere days after John F. Kennedy was killed.